TarekElBarody/storefront-backend/README.md

 cd  storefront-backend
 npm install
 ```
-- Change .env.example to .env and fill necessary data
+- Change example.env to .env and fill necessary data
   * ENV                 # dev or test or production
   * HTTP_PORT           # http port like 8080 or 3000
   * HTTPS_PORT          # https port like 8443 or 4000